koreader/koreader/doc/Hacking.md

 Anything printed by `logger.dbg` starts with a `#` sign.

+## Bug hunting in kpv

+A real example for hunting bug in KPV's cache system: https://github.com/koreader/kindlepdfviewer/pull/475

 ## Developing UI widgets ##

 `tools/wbuilder.lua` is your friend, if you need to create new UI widgets.
 It